rjs-7399/Swiggy-Analytics-Platform/system_design.md

 ## 8. Using Snowflake with PySpark and Airflow

-You can integrate Snowflake into your PySpark/Airflow pipeline using:
+ Integrate Snowflake into PySpark/Airflow pipeline using:

 ### Option 1: Snowflake Connector for Spark
 ```python